Queenstown Airport Corporation

 - 24.99% by Auckland International Airport Limited (AIAL)

-Operating since 1935, Queenstown Airport is New Zealand’s fourth busiest airport.
-It is a strategic national and regional asset which contributes to the vibrancy and prosperity of New Zealand’s economy, its tourism sector and the regional communities served by the airport.
+Operating since 1935, Queenstown Airport is a strategic national and regional asset which contributes to the vibrancy and prosperity of New Zealand’s economy, its tourism sector and the regional communities served by the airport.
 More than 60 businesses and 700 people work across the airport precinct providing a broad range of services.

 The airport provides a domestic and international entry point to Queenstown, one of the world’s premium visitor destinations, and direct access to the Southern Lakes region which is home to some of New Zealand’s most iconic scenery and experiences.